target/winnaker/README.md

-## What does default run do ?
+## What does the default run do?
 - Logs in to `spinnaker` through chromium browser
 - Searches for `sampleapp` app
-- Searches for `samplepipeline` the pipleline
+- Searches for `samplepipeline` the pipeline
 - Gets the last build status
 - Generates screenshot :
 	- `./applications.png`